bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 - (if user attributes have been updated) Feature flags with targeting rules

 If user attributes have been updated, the evaluation result may also change.
-Since the server has to know that update, the SDK sends the `IsUserAttributesUpdated` flag to the server as a request parameter like the timestamp.
+Since the server has to know that update, the SDK sends the `UserAttributesUpdated` flag to the server as a request parameter like the timestamp.

 In addition, the following changes are required in both the server and SDK implementations:
 - Since only some feature flags may be evaluated and returned, the SDK implementation needs to be modified to allow differential updates of local data.